MarioLisbona/CA-T1A1-workbook/README.md

 ### **Set**

 Python sets are a data structure similar to a dictionary and a list but has its own unique features.
 A set is an unordered list of entries.
-However, unlike a list, a set cannot have duplicate entries and each entry needs to be hashable, that is its value does not change over time.
+They are similar to lsits but a set cannot have duplicate entries and each entry needs to be hashable, that is its value does not change over time.
 It has a few use cases listed below:

 - Checking a set for a value is very fast compared to a list.
 So if you're looking to store unordered, unique items that have a value that won't change then a set is preferable over a list.
 - They are useful for removing duplicates from a series of values